mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Loading Tracks
 ==============

+.. versionadded:: 1.12
+   Supports dragging tracks from deck to deck.

 Tracks can be loaded into a deck in several ways:

 * Right-click the :ref:`library track table <interface-library>`: Right-clicking